Our Position

 Position

-• ICBA urges Congress to end the unwarranted federal tax subsidy of the credit union industry and/or promote increased tax parity between credit unions and community banks.
+• ICBA urges Congress to end the unwarranted federal tax subsidy of growth-obsessed credit unions with $1 billion or more in assets and/or promote increased tax parity between credit unions and community banks.

 • ICBA staunchly opposes credit unions’ exploitation of their tax subsidy and lax regulatory environment to acquire locally based community banks.